 The College of Law echoes the core values of the University of La Verne: life-long learning, ethical reasoning, community engagement, and diversity & inclusivity.
 In fact, La Verne Law is one of the most diverse law schools in the country.

 Juris Doctor (JD) Curriculum

 First Year Curriculum

-The next courses in the first year are Torts and Criminal Law, which provide instruction in doctrine combined with Introduction to Legal Skills.
-These classes explore case briefing, case synthesis, exam writing (with emphasis on predictive legal writing), legal research, and persuasive legal writing.
+First-year courses Torts and Criminal Law provide instruction in doctrine combined with Introduction to Legal Skills.
+These classes explore case briefing, case synthesis, legal research, and both predictive and persuasive legal writing.

 Second Year Curriculum

-In the second year, all students focus on the development of practical legal skills.
+In the second year, students focus on the development of both theoretical and practical legal skills.
 The two-semester sequence in Constitutional Law providess the theoretical foundation for the practice-based courses in the two second-year tracks.
-The Litigation Track incorporates Criminal Procedure, Evidence, and Trial Advocacy in the context of a simulated problem culminating in a mock trial.
-The Transactional Law Track includes Business Organizations, Sales, Negotiations, and the Transactional Workshop all tethered to a simulated in a simulation that emphasizes business formations, document drafting, and negotiation.
+The Litigation Track incorporates Criminal Procedure, Evidence, and Trial Advocacy in the context of a simulated problem culminating in a simulated trial.
+The Transactional Track includes Business Organizations, Sales, Negotiations, and the Transactional Workshop all tethered to a simulated in a simulation that emphasizes business formations, document drafting, and negotiation.

-In addition to the tracks, students can take up to 14 elective units during their second year.
+In addition to the tracks, students can enroll in up to 8 elective units during their second year.
 Elective courses include:

 - Conflict of Laws

 Third Year Curriculum